Sunday, February 3, 2008

 -------------------------------

 Elmore delay is a single moment delay computation technique.
-The model does not acount for proper slew computation/propagation.
+The model does not account for proper slew computation/propagation.

 It also does not account for resistive shielding (i.e the gate does not see an effective capacitance but will see the total capacitance as load).
 This makes the model pessimistic.

-Via's are not inserted at this stage of the design flow.
-Rather they could be modelled.
-Depending on the modelling technique used, it can effect global mode via resistance calculation.
+Vias are not inserted at global mode stage of the design flow.
+Rather they could be modeled.
+Depending on the modeling technique used, it can effect global mode via resistance calculation.

 How many tools you know of account for crosstalk pessimism at global mode stage?